ItsOnlyCole/WorkFrom-AnIntroductionToDesignPatternsInCppWithQT4/README.md

 # Repo Layout
 The repository will be broken up by chapters.
 Then in each chapter, there will be folders for examples, exercises, and reviews.
 Each example, exercise, or review will contain a readme that will explain what is going on in the code and the requirements.

 The layout will look as follows:
 /
-  Chapter1
+  -Chapter1
-    Examples
+    --Examples
-    Exercises
+    --Exercises
-      1.4
+      ---1.4
-        *Program*
+        ----*Program*
-        README.md
+        ----README.md
-    Review
+    --Review
-  Chapter2
+  -Chapter2
-  Chapter3
+  -Chapter3
-  ...
+  -...